ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 ### CX Card
-Two [CX Cards](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards) are available for testing, one with the CXxxxxxxxxxx
+Two [CX Cards](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards) are available for testing, one with the CX23883-39, one with the 25800-112.
+The first on is [said to be a bit better in terms of capture quality, as it causes less electrical self noise](https://github.com/happycube/cxadc-linux3/wiki/Types-Of-CX2388x-Cards#cx-white-card-old-rca-s-video), therefore this one card will be used.

 See https://gitlab.com/wolfre/cx25800-11z-cxadc-rework-measurements for further measurements on the CX cards.